 As excited as parents may be to hear their baby’s first word, all babies develop their language and speech skills at their own pace.
-That said, doing certain things like talking to your baby often throughout the day and reading to him will help encourage the development of language skills.
+That said, talking to your baby often throughout the day and reading to them will help encourage the development of language skills.

 Where to buy: “Who Wears What?” ($7, Amazon)